-How to get the best out of Mykonos’ legendary beach life
+How to get the best out of beach life in Mykonos

 This, after all, is the island where every experience is unforgettable.
 Just say the word and the beaches will do the rest.